redhat-developer/service-binding-operator/docs/roadmap.md

 * Provide a managed binding experience.

-The Service Binding Operator is being designed to be adopted by application developers and backing service providers with a **low barrier for entry**.
+The Service Binding Operator is being designed to be adopted by application developers and backing service providers with a **low barrier to entry**.

 # Key feature areas